cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 one aggregation server executes the protocol honestly, individual measurements are never seen by any server in the clear.
-At the same time, VDAFs allow the servers to detect if a malicious or misconfigured client submitted an input that would result in an incorrect aggregate result.
+At the same time, VDAFs allow the servers to detect if a malicious or misconfigured client submitted an measurement that would result in an invalid aggregate result.

 --- middle